slviajero/tinybasic/examples/14games/README.md

 - Love: draws a square the the message love
 - Dice: simulate the throwing of two dice
 - Mathdice: add two dice values and see how fast you are
+- Hurkle: find the hurkle in a grid
+- RockScissorsPaper: classical games of rock, scissors, and paper
+- Craps: Casino game with two dice, real old code, presubably from the 60s
+- Lunar: kinematically realistic lunar lander program, needs float

 ## BASIC language features